scriban/scriban/doc/language.md

 ```
 > Note that once arguments are named, the following arguments must be all named.

-In a custom function with declared with `func` named arguments are accessible through the variable arguments variable `$`, but as properties (and not as part of the default array arguments):
+In a custom function declared with `func` named arguments are accessible through the variable arguments variable `$`, but as properties (and not as part of the default array arguments):

 > **input**
 ```scriban-html